 Of course, a trip to Japan may still cost you a tremendous amount of Yen.
 After all, it is a country known for its flourishing economy, imperial attractions as well as high standards in services and goods.
 But with a little know-how and careful travel planning, it is possible to enjoy a memorable trip to Japan when you are on a budget.

 Before we get things started, first you need to get a quick insight on how much your money is worth in Japan.
-Last time I’ve checked, 1 USD was equivalent to 118.59 JPY (Japanese Yen).
-For more information regarding the latest USD-JPY exchange rate, visit Bloomberg.
+Last time I’ve checked, 1 USD was equivalent to 111.12 JPY (Japanese Yen).
+For more information regarding the latest USD-JPY exchange rate, make sure to visit Bloomberg.

 1. Off season travel in Japan